• Skip to primary navigation

 3) Those who use the program for their own personal growth and development.

-How many Certificate in Applied Positive Psychology (C.A.P.P.) graduates have there been?
+How can I use my Certificate in Applied Positive Psychology (C.A.P.P.)
+Certificate professionally?
+Expand

 Watch M.A.P.P. graduate and C.A.P.P.
 Program facilitator, Sid Efromovich describes the differences between the programs.